-527-lbs. of Fish Wins First Annual Georgia Bowfishing State Championship
+527 Pounds Of Fish Wins First Annual Georgia Bowfishing State Championship

 Targeting gar over carp proved to be the winning strategy at the Georgia Bowfishing Association’s first annual state championship.

 The 12-hour, nighttime bowfishing tournament was held from 7 p.m.
 Saturday evening May 20 through 7 a.m.
 Sunday May 21 at Lake R.B.
 Russell.
 Eighteen three-man teams from Georgia, Alabama, South Carolina and North Carolina participated in the tournament, which was sanctioned by the Bowfishing Association of America, and they had to deal with rain and wind.

 “We were dodging thunderstorms all night,” said Buck Ernst, a member of the winning team.
 “We had to sit in the truck between 1 a.m. and 2 a.m. while a thunderstorm went by.”

 Overall, 3,300 pounds of carp and gar were weighed in.
 The winning weight was 527 pounds arrowed by John Hood of Clayton, Greg Campbell of Macon, and Buck Ernst of Comer.
 First place paid $1,000.

 Buck won a retriever reel for taking the biggest gar of the tournament, a fish that measured 48-1/2 inches long.

 “We chose to go after gar,” said Buck.
 “The average gar weighs between eight and 10 pounds — a lot more than most carp.”

 The No. 1 team brought in 160 fish that weighed 527 pounds, an average of 3.3 pounds per fish.
 The second-place team weighed in 130 fish that weighed 369 pounds, an average of 2.8 pounds per fish.